Table of Contents

 Figure 1: Preoperative abdominal CT scan of the patient.
 The axial plane (left) and sagittal plane (right) of the CT scan show prior right colectomy and previous endovascular repair of the patient's infrarenal abdominal aneurysm.

 Ventral hernias do not need to be repaired unless symptomatic given that bowel obstruction and strangulation are rare.
 Even in symptomatic patients, all hernias need not be repaired as non-operative management is a safe alternative.
 The complexity of the repair, patient comorbidities, and severity of symptoms contribute to the risk-benefit profile for any given patient.
-An international consortium of hernia specialists identified smoking status, obesity (body mass index greater than 35), ASA status 3 or above, previous surgical site infection, superficial skin changes, and enterocutaneous fistula formation as the most relevant risk factors that affect operative outcome after ventral hernia repair.4 Hernia experts agree that elective ventral hernia repair is not recommended for patients with a body mass index of 50 or greater without a weight loss intervention, for active smokers, or for those with glycosylated hemoglobin (HbA1c) >8%.4–6
+An international consortium of hernia specialists identified smoking status, obesity (BMI greater than 35), ASA status 3 or above, previous surgical site infection, superficial skin changes, and enterocutaneous fistula formation as the most relevant risk factors that affect operative outcome after ventral hernia repair.4 Hernia experts agree that elective ventral hernia repair is not recommended for patients with a BMI of 50 or greater without a weight loss intervention, for active smokers, or for those with glycosylated hemoglobin (HbA1c) >8%.4–6

 In the setting of acute incarceration or strangulation, urgent surgical repair is the treatment of choice and may be the only option, even in high-risk patients who might not be offered elective repair.
 The objective of urgent repair is to relieve acute pain and bowel obstruction, when present, and to prevent or treat bowel infarction.
 The optimal technique for repair varies depending on the exact situation including nutritional status, acute physiology, and the presence of contamination, amongst other factors.
 In general, the greater the degree of patient comorbidity, the simpler the repair should be under urgent circumstances.
 Occasionally a well-nourished patient without severe physiologic derangement or any contamination may present acutely and still be a candidate for a complex, definitive repair.

 There are numerous techniques for the repair of midline ventral or incisional hernias.
-Hernia repairs can be performed with or without mesh and in an open, laparoscopic, or robotic fashion.
+Hernia repairs can be performed with or without mesh, and in an open, laparoscopic, or robotic fashion.
 Mesh can be placed as an underlay (below the peritoneum), sublay (between the rectus muscles and posterior rectus sheath), onlay (above the fascia), or inlay (between fascial edges).

 According to guidelines, mesh repair should be considered for defects >1 cm and is recommended for defects >2 cm.5 Mesh repair offloads tension from the abdominal wall.
-Several randomized trials demonstrate lower rates of recurrence with mesh.7–9 Mesh is, however, associated with a higher rate of complications, including infections, erosions, and fistula, than repairs without mesh.7, 10, 11 A registry-based cohort study in Denmark demonstrated that mesh repair was associated with fewer reoperations for recurrences (open mesh 12.3%, laparoscopic mesh 10.6%, non-mesh 17.1%).12 At a five-year follow-up, the cumulative incidence of mesh-related complications was 5.6% for patients who underwent open mesh repair.12
+Several randomized trials demonstrate lower rates of recurrence with mesh.7–9 Mesh is, however, associated with a higher rate of complications, including infections, erosions, and fistula than repairs without mesh.7, 10, 11 A registry-based cohort study in Denmark demonstrated that mesh repair was associated with fewer reoperations for recurrences (open mesh 12.3%, laparoscopic mesh 10.6%, non-mesh 17.1%).12 At a five-year follow-up, the cumulative incidence of mesh-related complications was 5.6% for patients who underwent open mesh repair.12

 Hernia mesh can be generally categorized into two broad classes: synthetic and biologic.
 Tissue ingrowth and adherence of synthetic mesh are appealing; however, it has the disadvantage of causing adhesions to serosal surfaces.
 Some synthetic mesh products incorporate anti-adhesives to the side of the mesh in contact with the viscera to allow intraperitoneal placement with less concern for tissue erosion.
 Biologic mesh offers an alternative for use in a contaminated field and may reduce the severity of wound infections and the need for mesh explantation when infection occurs compared with synthetic mesh.
 Despite these theoretical advantages, the dogma that biologic is preferable to synthetic mesh in an infected field has been increasingly scrutinized due in part to high costs as well as high rates of recurrence and complications associated with biologic mesh.
 Recent studies offer increasing support for the suitability of synthetic or biosynthetic mesh in contaminated settings while challenging the purported advantages of biologic mesh.13–15